MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-sftp.md

 ## Configure the export

-1. Select the entities such as segments you want to export.
+1. Select the entities, for example segments, you want to export.

+   > [!NOTE]
-**Note:** each selected entity will be split into up to 5 output files when exported.
+   > Each selected entity will be up to five output files when exported.

 1. Select **Save**.